feradjs/gulp-error-notifier/README.md

 # gulp-error-notifier
 [![NPM version][npm-url]][npm-image]
-Notify about errors from gulp plugins and streams via desktop notifications of [node-notifier](https://github.com/mikaelbr/node-notifier).
+Notify about errors from gulp plugins and streams via desktop notifications of [node-notifier].

 ## Install
 ```shell